Rule-based Logic

 -

-Automatic execution: No → The user decides on the further course of action.
+Automatic Execution: No → The user decides on the course of action.

-), a confirmation is sent to the customer:
+), a confirmation will be sent to the customer:

 -